 675 Pulaski St., Ste.
 1200 • 706-850-7770 • athica.org

 ATHICA balances Athens-centric exhibitions with those of professional contemporary artists from across the globe.
-Currently celebrating its 20th anniversary, the all-volunteer organization successfully purchased its building in 2021.
+A community hub for over 20 years, the all-volunteer organization successfully purchased its building in 2021.
 In addition to traditional opening receptions, exhibitions are often accompanied by educational workshops, performances and panel discussions with visiting artists.
+Artist-in-ATHICA residencies spotlight artists working in a variety of disciplines.

 234 W. Hancock Ave. • 706-353-3343 • athenscine.com